Conditional Voter Registration (CVR)

 - Any of the Registrar's satellite offices during the three days prior to and including Election Day, or

-- Any polling place on Election Day.
+- Your assigned polling place on Election Day.

 - You will complete a conditional voter registration form